-CCTV monitoring in 2025 is more intelligent, responsive, and cost-effective than ever.
+CCTV monitoring in 2026 is more intelligent, responsive, and cost-effective than ever.
 Driven by rapid advances in technology and increasing demand for proactive protection, businesses are rethinking how they deploy video surveillance to secure people, property, and assets.
 From AI analytics to cloud-based platforms and integrated threat response, today’s trends are transforming what’s possible.
-Here’s what businesses need to know about the key CCTV monitoring trends in 2025.
+Here’s what businesses need to know about the key CCTV monitoring trends in 2026.

-- 10 CCTV Monitoring Trends in 2025
+- 10 CCTV Monitoring Trends in 2026

 - Stay Ahead of the Threat with RMS CCTV Monitoring

-10 CCTV Monitoring Trends in 2025
+10 CCTV Monitoring Trends in 2026

 1. Artificial Intelligence Transforms Surveillance Capabilities

 The integration of AI into CCTV systems has revolutionised how surveillance is performed.
 No longer passive and purely reactive, modern CCTV now includes intelligent video analytics that can identify suspicious activity, track movement patterns, and filter out irrelevant events like wildlife, shadows, or weather interference.
+The integration of AI in remote security monitoring is fundamentally changing the landscape, with global market valuations for AI in security projected to reach new heights through 2026 and beyond, as businesses prioritise automated threat detection.

 2. Cloud-Connected CCTV Offers Greater Flexibility and Access